mhadaily/react-redux-sails/server/README.md

 **Note:** It will run two container one is for sails with Node version 7.4 and another one is building Database container .
 Database container will be using port 3050 so use this if you want to communicate with database directly.
+However, if you are running all on your Localhost please go to `config/models.js` and change model to `mymoriaLocalMongodbServer` otherwise please use docker with `mymoriaDockerMongodbServer`.
+Configuration can be found in `config/connection..js`

+I assume you are using Docker though you don't need to do anything but if you are wiiling to run on your local machine please do change all configuration to get this app run.

 ### Get Started on your local Machine if you prefer